 Leadership Overview

-UN Women has 4 executives leading key functions including technology, operations, legal, and innovation.
+UN Women has 4 executives leading key functions including technology infrastructure, organizational operations, legal compliance, and global innovation strategy.

 Leadership Roles at UN Women